-The Rose Parade takes place on New Years Day in Pasadena, CA. After watching the Rose Parade on tv for many years I was excited to finally get to see it in person this year.
-You can camp out on the street on New Years Eve or wake up extremely early to try and get a spot on the street.
-Hotels with rooms facing the parade route can be extremely expensive but it is an option.
+The Rose Parade takes place on New Year’s Day in Pasadena, CA. After watching the Rose Parade on tv for many years I was excited to finally get to see it in person.
+You can camp out on the street on New Year’s Eve or wake up extremely early to try and get a spot on the street.
+Hotels with rooms facing the parade route can be extremely expensive but that could end up being the right choice for you.
 Or you can do what I did and purchase a seat in the bleachers lining the parade route.
-Since I’m short this helped guarantee that I would have a good view and not get stuck behind someone tall.
-The tickets can be purchased at sharpseating and if you are planning on going to the Rose Parade this is a great way to do it.
+Since I’m short this helped guarantee that I would have a good view and as a bonus, I did not have to camp out to claim my spot.
+The tickets can be purchased at sharpseating.

 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.

 My Mom and I recorded an episode of the LA Dreaming Podcast discussing the Rose Parade.
 In part one we talk about the history of the parade, how you can volunteer to decorate a float, and how to attend.
 For part two, we interview family friend Richard Burrows who has designed award-winning Rose Parade Floats.

 Rose Parade Episode Part 2

 What Is The Rose Parade

 The first Tournament of Roses Parade, which takes place in Pasadena, dates back to 1890.
 Members of Pasadena’s Valley Hunt Club first staged the parade in 1890.
 Since then the parade has been held in Pasadena every New Year’s Day, except when January 1 falls on a Sunday.
 In that case, it is held on Monday, January 2nd.
 The parade has evolved from carriages decorated in flowers to the grand floats that we are used to these days.